la-serene/English-German-Translation-System/README.md

 Although the project has made it in implementing the seq2seq model proposed by Sutskever et al. (2014), model's translations can not be considered decent enough.
-This could be due to various factors, namely the lack of dataset diversity, model setting, etc. Generating a new translation could be considered as a user-friendly solution to find the best translation as well as test model translation's stability.
+This could be due to various factors, namely the lack of dataset diversity, model setting, etc. Repeatedly sampling a new translation could be considered as a user-friendly solution to find the best translation as well as test the model quality.

-Here are some translations of model.
+Here are some translated examples.
 Note that the German version has been modified to follow German grammar.
-Translations should not be expected to fully convey the meaning of the original sentence.
+As said, translations should not be expected to fully convey the meaning of the original sentence.

 | English                                | German (edited)                               |
 |----------------------------------------|-----------------------------------------------|